Union Station is an abandoned train station and office building that was used by the Monongahela Railway in downtown Brownsville, Pennsylvania.

 Growth of Brownsville

-Early growth in Brownsville centered around the large volume of traffic that passed through on the National Road.
+Early growth in Brownsville centred around the large volume of traffic that passed through on the National Road.
 1 Owing to a lack of ample flat land, steel mills and other large industries bypassed the region for Pittsburgh.
-It was not until the depletion of the high-grade Connelsville coal fields in the early 1900’s that the city began to see its fortunes rise.
+It was not until the depletion of the high-grade Connellsville coal fields in the early 1900’s that the city began to see its fortunes rise.

 The Pennsylvania (PRR) and Pittsburgh & Lake Erie (P&LE) railroads formed the Monongahela Railway in 1903 to access the Klondike coal field near the Brownsville.
 1 The city became the terminal point of the new railroad.
 By the 1920’s, the Monongahela operated nearly 300 miles of tracks and hauled over 2 million tons of coal monthly.

 The growth of the railroad and coal led to an influx of population, mostly immigrants from southern and eastern Europe.
-1 Brownsville’s commercial district along Market Street became the center of commerce for the region, home to coal and coke companies, professional offices and banks.
-Much of the city’s 19th century buildings were razed for taller and larger structures.
+1 Brownsville’s commercial district along Market Street became the centre of commerce for the region, home to coal and coke companies, professional offices and banks.
+Much of the city’s 19th-century buildings were razed for taller and more substantial structures.

 The Monongahela Railway offered passenger, mail and local freight services from the day of its inception on August 31, 1903.
 5